 - The Office of Institutional Equity will investigate all other sexual harassment complaints.

 - The investigating office will schedule appointments to conduct inquiries and obtain verbal and/or written statements from the complainant, respondent and witnesses who may be able to offer relevant information about the alleged sexual harassment.

 - Follow up contacts may be necessary to gather additional information about the alleged incident or complaint.

-- A written report of the factual and reasonable determination is completed based on the inquiries and investigation.
-The finding from the investigation is reported to the complainant and the accused, as well as the appropriate University representatives.
+- A written report of the factual and reasonable determination is completed based on inquiries and evaluation using a preponderance of evidence standard.
+The finding from the investigation is reported to the complainant and the respondent, as well as the appropriate University representatives.
 Additional University or other proceedings may follow based on the finding.

 The Office of Institutional Equity (OIE) conducts factual investigations, but does not determine or issue sanctions.
-OIE notifies the appropriate administrative authority of the finding from each investigation.
+OIE notifies the appropriate administrative authority of the finding from each investigation using a preponderance of the evidence standard (more likely than not).
 If there is dissatisfaction or disagreement with the process used in an OIE investigation, individuals may have an option to file a complaint with any external state or federal enforcement agency.
 Dissatisfaction or disagreement with any corrective actions or sanctions falls outside the purview of OIE and must be pursued through other relevant University processes, such as the Student Code, collective bargaining agreements or human resources.

 Every attempt will be made to maintain confidentiality in the investigation of sexual harassment complaints.
 All documentation and files remain in the investigating office, unless the University deems the release of information is mandated by applicable legal requirements.